 - Sanding Sponges – If you want a good finish, you need to make sure your paint adheres properly.
 To do that, you need to get off any existing top coat and smooth out any paint bubbles or chips.
 Sanding Sponges in a variety of grades (coarse, medium, fine) work wonders.

 - Nitrile Gloves – You need to protect your hands when dealing with chemicals like stain, paint, stripper, and other supplies.
 You’ll go through some gloves!
 Nitrile are my faves – they don’t make your hands sweat profusely like latex and they’re easy to peel off when you’re done.
+Luckily they’ve come down in price a bit as they skyrocketed as well during 2020-2021.

 - Quality Paint – You don’t have to buy the top of the line or the most expensive paint on the market.
 But don’t buy the cheapest.
 You’ll notice a big difference in quality between brands and types of paint.
 And you don’t have to order a fancy brand or anything like that.
 You can find quality paint at any home and garden center.
 Experiment a bit and see what you like.
 You can check out some of my opinions on paint in my furniture painting guide.
 There is a lot of trial and error and personal preference involved, but just don’t buy the cheapest thing out there if you’re going to attempt flipping furniture for profit.